August 21, 2017

 a.
 Student Coordinator

-- Thoroughly explain mission and purpose of the trip to all prospective/selected participants.
+- Thoroughly explain mission and purpose of the trip to all prospective/selected participants.• Thoroughly explain mission and purpose of the trip to all prospective/selected participants.

 - Make final determination on eligibility for participation (this often entails a selection process with the possible involvement of a faculty/staff adviser).